How Does PulsaR Help Young Adults Struggling with Addiction?

 We understand that addiction takes many forms.
-Clients come to us with mild substance use, technology addiction, or other addictive behaviors.
-In order to learn positive coping skills, clients are encouraged to try new things and embrace the experiences available to them in wilderness therapy.
+Clients come to us with mild to moderate substance abuse, technology addictions, or other addictive behaviors.
+In order to learn positive coping skills, clients are encouraged to try new things and embrace the experiences available to them at PulsaR.

 Our adventure therapy program uses the healing properties of nature in order to help our clients stop self-medicating and start leading healthier lives.
 By removing the everyday distractions that often inhibit an individual from succeeding, clients can ask themselves important questions: What are you trying to avoid through your addiction?
 How much is this addiction dictating your life?
 In the wilderness, we are able to deal with the emotions and the tough questions we’ve been avoiding.